It’s frustrating walking into a thrift store and not finding anything good. I hate leaving empty-handed. Don’t you?

 Some places have so little choice and variety that you wonder how they’re still in business.

-But if you live in an area that have nothing good at the thrift stores, here are a few suggestions on scoring good deals despite bad thrift stores!
+But if you live in an area that has nothing good at the thrift stores, here are a few suggestions on scoring good deals despite bad thrift stores!

 TIP 1 – Considering having a Thrift Swap with your friends or neighborhood!